The Canons of the Holy Sepulchre of Jerusalem

 Following are photos of the canons of the Holy Sepulchre in Jerusalem.
 Members are a group of senior priests in the Latin Patriarchate (as well as honorary members from elsewhere) who have been selected by the Patriarch for this honor and distinction.
 In these photos can be seen some of the canons.

 The de facto seat of the Patriarchate is the Basilica of the Holy Sepulchre of Jerusalem, the church built by the Empress Helena over the empty tomb of Christ.
-The canons of the Holy Sepulchre are therefore attached to this church, vast and large and ancient, with foundations built by Helena in the fourth century AD.
+The canonical chapter of canons of the Holy Sepulchre are therefore attached to this church, vast and large and ancient, with foundations built by Helena in the fourth century AD.
 The site is recognized as the holiest shrine in the Christian world, where millions of pilgrims have flocked over the centuries.

-Therefore it is no surprise there is a very small chapter of canons associated with the Basilica.
-The canons are divided into two classes: titular canons who are priests incardinated into the Patriarchate.
-The other are honorary canons who may come from different countries worldwide.
+The canons are divided into two classes: titular canons who are local clergy, priests incardinated into the Patriarchate.
+The other are honorary canons, reserved for clergy who do not belong to the Diocese of Jerusalem, but who may come from different countries worldwide.

 Any priest, bishop, or deacon may be given the distinguished title of honorary canon of the Holy Sepulchre, a privilege bestowed personally by the Latin Patriarch of Jerusalem.